Baked Vegan Apple Cider Donuts (Easy + Delicious!)

 Please do not skip this step!
 And trust me, you’ll definitely notice a difference between a vegan apple cider donut that uses just regular apple cider and one that uses apple cider reduction.
 It takes just 15 minutes, and the results are not to be missed!

-How to make vegan apple cider donuts (overview)
+Visual overview: how to make baked vegan apple cider donuts

 For the full written instructions and ingredient measurements, see the bottom of this post in the recipe card.
 You can also hit the “jump to recipe” button at the top of this post!
 Here, we’ll go over a brief overview of the steps, along with providing visuals for a better understanding of the recipe.